mozilla/pkipolicy/rootstore/policy.md

         certificate(s) requested for inclusion;
-    -   for each CA certificate requested for inclusion, whether or not the CA issues certificates for each of the following purposes within the CA hierarchy associated with the CA certificate:
+    -   for each CA certificate requested for inclusion, whether or not the CA issues certificates for each of the following purposes within the certificate hierarchy associated with the CA
+        certificate:
         -   SSL-enabled servers, *or*
         -   digitally-signed and/or encrypted email;
-    -   for each CA certificate requested for inclusion, whether the CA issues Extended Validation certificates within the CA hierarchy associated with the CA certificate *and*, if so, the EV policy OID associated with the CA certificate;
+    -   for each CA certificate requested for inclusion, whether the CA issues Extended Validation certificates within the certificate hierarchy associated with the CA certificate *and*, if so, the EV policy OID associated with the CA certificate;
     -   a Certificate Policy and Certification Practice Statement (or